 DATE, PLACE AND TIME; RECORD DATE; VOTING RIGHTS.
-The KCPL Meeting is scheduled to be held at the Hyatt Regency Crown Center Hotel, 2345 McGee, Kansas City, Missouri, on Wednesday, August 7, 1996, commencing at 10:00 a.m., local time.
+The KCPL Meeting is scheduled to be held at , on , August , 1996, commencing at , local time.
 Holders of record of shares of KCPL Common Stock at the close of business on June 26, 1996, the KCPL Record Date, will be entitled to notice and to vote at the KCPL Meeting.
-At the close of business on the KCPL Record Date, 61,902,083 shares of KCPL Common Stock were issued and outstanding and entitled to vote.
+At the close of business on the KCPL Record Date, 61,902,083 shares of KCPL Common Stock are anticipated to be issued and outstanding and entitled to vote.
 Each outstanding share of KCPL Common Stock is entitled to one vote upon each matter presented at the KCPL Meeting.

 A majority of the voting power of the shares issued, outstanding and entitled to vote, present in person or by proxy, shall constitute a quorum for the transaction of business at the KCPL Meeting.
 Under the rules of the NYSE, the affirmative vote of the holders of a majority of the shares of KCPL Common Stock voting on the Share Issuance where the total number of votes cast represents over 50 percent of all outstanding shares of KCPL Common Stock outstanding on the KCPL Record Date is required to approve the Share Issuance.
-Abstentions will have the same effect as votes cast against such proposal, but broker non-votes, if any, will be disregarded and will have no effect on the vote on the Share Issuance.
+Abstentions will have the same effect as votes cast against such proposals, but broker non-votes, if any, will be disregarded and will have no effect on the vote.
 Approval of the Share Issuance is a condition to consummation of the Mergers.

 The affirmative vote of a majority of the shares of KCPL Common Stock present and entitled to vote is required to approve the Maxim Stock Incentive Plan and the Maxim MIC Plan.
-Abstentions will have the same effect as votes cast against such proposals, but broker non-votes, if any, will be disregarded and will have no effect on the vote.
+Abstentions will have the same effect as votes cast against such proposals, but broker non-votes will be disregarded and will have no effect on the vote.

-As of the KCPL Record Date, the directors and executive officers of KCPL, together with their affiliates as a group, beneficially own less than 1% of the issued and outstanding shares of KCPL Common Stock.
+As of the KCPL Record Date, it is anticipated that the directors and executive officers of KCPL, together with their affiliates as a group, will beneficially own less than 1% of the issued and outstanding shares of KCPL Common Stock.